Full 2011 Ford Mustang Review

 Power is still sent to the rear wheels, of course, but this time it's channeled through either a six-speed manual transmission or a six-speed automatic.
 The extra gears help the Mustang V6 earn a laudable 31 mpg highway EPA fuel economy estimate.
 This year's V8 has been given a jolt of adrenaline as well.
 Bumped up in displacement to 5.0 liters, it has four valves per cylinder and dual overhead cams.
 Peak output is a rip-roaring 412 hp and 390 lb-ft of torque.
 Both transmissions for the V8-powered Mustang GT (manual and automatic) are similarly upgraded to six-speed units.

 Of course, there is still room for improvement.
-The Mustang is still lacking a telescoping steering wheel, for instance, and we would be remiss if we didn't point out that these new engines have raised the Mustang's price by about a grand.
+The Mustang is still rocking 1985 with its live-axle rear suspension, for instance, and we would be remiss if we didn't point out that these new engines have raised the Mustang's price by about a grand.
 Even so, it seems money very well spent.
-The Chevrolet Camaro still takes top honors for dramatic styling, and the Dodge Challenger is surprisingly lovable in an old-school muscle car sort of way.
+The 2011 Chevrolet Camaro still takes top honors for dramatic styling, and the 2011 Dodge Challenger is surprisingly lovable in an old-school muscle car sort of way.
 But if you're looking for the best all-around pony car of 2011, you need not look any further than the holistically improved 2011 Ford Mustang.

 Body Styles, Trim Levels, and Options